 The PageSpeed Insights is a tool created by Google to help webmasters to improve their website performance.
 The tool offers suggestions to make pages faster, by analyzing the content from the web page.
 You should use the PageSpeed Insights by Google to identify and fix as many errors as possible.
 Below you can example of the results for an analyzed website:

 The tool gives a score out of 100 after it analyzes the content of a web page.
-Another tool that offers insights about the page load speed is WooRank.
+You can find out more about how you can optimize your Google PageSpeed from this guide.
+There are some other tools that offers insights about the page load speed, like WooRank for instance.

 21. Check Image Size